ebezzam/LenslessClassification/README.md

 These Python scripts are called with user-defined parameters that need to be set accordingly for each experiment.

+The variable `N_FILES` can be used to run approaches on a small set of files.
+Set it to `0` to run on all files.

 ## Simulating example embedddings <a name="examples"></a>

-To simulate and save as PNG embeddings of the different cameras, the following script can be used:
+To simulate the embeddings of the different cameras and save them as PNGs, the following script can be used:
 ```
 python scripts/simulate_examples.py --task mnist --n_files 10
 ```